Alaricdragon/Starlords_Temp/README.md

       * "g"
       * "b"
       * "a"
+    * "options" is an jsonArray containing the lineID's of any option or option set that this line should run. please note, that most lines by default have a entry in the [default_dialog_options.json](https://github.com/Deluth-git/Starlords/blob/master/data/lords/default_dialog_options.json) file
+    * "show" is an jsonObject that contains the same functions as 'rules', but instead of determining if a line can be ran, if all "show" any show functions ar efalse, and this line is selected, it will not be shown. for "option_"'s, if this line is selected and the 'hide' is true, it will not be ran.
+    * "optionData" is the link to a line that happens when you click this option. if called as a line, and no options are selected for this line, it will automaticly load the linked line.
+    * "hint" is the hover over hint that happens when you hover only an option. only works if this line is called as an option
+    * "shortcut" : "shortcutLey" if this is set to one of the acsepted value, will add a hotkey to an option. only works for "option_" lines. possable options are:
+      * "ESCAPE"
+    * "lines" is the dialog lines for every line a starlord speaks. this comes in 2 forms. the first, wish we will call basic, and the second, that we will call advanced:
   * for both basic and advanced lines, you can also input a number of custom markers into your dialog that will be replaced with data automaticly. the markers are as follows
   * "%PLAYER_FACTION_NAME"
   * "%PLAYER_NAME"